porameht/object-detection-worker/README.md

 ### Input Format

-Tasks are JSON objects pushed to the Redis queue:
+Tasks are JSON objects published to the Pub/Sub topic:

 ```json
 {